Manhole cover: Loading classification

 The European norm EN 124 of 1994 applies to manhole and storm drain tops with a clear opening up to 1 m for areas subjected to pedestrian or vehicular traffic (covers with a clear opening over 1 m are specified in the British Standard BS9124 for example).
 EN 124 specifies several weight classes depending on the application and is also being used in some countries outside the European Union.
 The lightest class A15 (cast iron) manhole cover can withstand a maximum weight of 1.5 tonnes.
 It would typically be restricted to light duty applications in pedestrian areas, gardens, patios, driveways and similar.
-The heaviest F900 class manhole cover would typically be used in docks, airports and other extreme heavy-duty applications.
-By contrast, the heaviest class F900 manhole cover can withstand a maximum weight of 90 tons, making it suitable for docks, airports, and extreme heavy duty applications.
+By contrast, the heaviest class F900 manhole cover can withstand a maximum weight of 90 tons, making it suitable for docks, airports, and other extreme heavy-duty applications.

 EN 124 does not apply for gratings of prefabricated drainage channels (according to EN 1433) or floor and roof gullies in buildings (specified in EN 1253-1).

 The Fabricated Access Covers Trade Association (FACTA) provides its own specification which came into effect in 2013.
 It has a similar scope as the EN 124, focuses on wheel loadings and is based on the European standards for structural steelwork.

 The FACTA specification applies to solid top covers, recessed covers designed for structural or non-structural infill and surface drainage products.